PallavShukla971/0028-Tableau-Data-Visualizaion-project--AirBnb-Booking-NYC/README.md

 https://public.tableau.com/app/profile/pallav.shukla

-please check the dashboard from the above link
+please check the dashboard from the above link, In case for seeing the dashboard and sheets. that can be arranged on zoom call

 The exact particular one is listed below: